wpilibsuite/frc-docs/source/docs/software/advanced-controls/geometry/coordinate-systems.rst

 .. note:: The axes are shown at the middle of the field for visibility.
 The origins of the coordinate system for each alliance are shown below.

-Below is an example of a field coordinate system overlayed on the 2020 FRC field.
+Below is an example of a field coordinate system overlaid on the 2020 FRC field.
 The red axes shown are for the red alliance, and the blue axes shown are for the blue alliance.

 .. image:: images/infinite-recharge.jpg
    :alt: Image of the Infinite Recharge field.